Top 6 Pokemon Cards: Neo Discovery Expansion

 - Bite (2 energy) Chomps for 20, nice while building energy for..

 - Feint Attack (3 energy) Lets you strike any of your opponent's Pokemon for 30, ignoring weakness, resistance, and other factors.
 Not the highest damage, but a great way to finish off injured foes hiding on the Bench.

 A defensive fighter who can choose its target, Umbreon aided many decks.

 Like Umbreon, Scizor races in as a Stage 1 with 80 HP.
 He resists Grass but takes extra damage from Fire, and his usefulness increases if you're using the Japanese version.
 More on that in a sec.

-- (1 energy) A great bargain for its low cost, False Swipe depletes your foe's HP by half, rounded down to the nearest ten.
+- False Swipe (1 energy) Depletes your foe's current HP by half, rounded down to the nearest ten.

-- (3 energy) English versions of Double Claw instruct you to flip 2 coins, dealing 20 damage per Heads, which on average only nets 20.
-Not too impressive.
+- Double Claw (3 energy) English versions instruct you to flip 2 coins, dealing 20 damage per Head.
+Not great, not awful.
 Japanese editions deal 20 plus 20 more for each of the Heads, a much deadlier blow.

-I'm not sure why Double Claw was weakened, perhaps players perceived it as too powerful?
-Personally, I think it was fine the way it was; regardless, Scizor shines for his first technique if nothing else.
+Personally, I think Double Claw was fine in its original print; regardless, Scizor shines for his first technique if nothing else.

 4. Unown N